Agsiegert/wtpho/README.md

 # What The Pho
 ## Best Pho Restaurant Around!

-This project was a collaboration between @Asiegart, @benhorne44, and @thewatts - all students of [gSchool](http://gschool.it) under the teaching of @jcasimir.
+This project was a collaboration between @Agsiegert, @benhorne44, and @thewatts - all students of [gSchool](http://gschool.it) under the teaching of @jcasimir.

 The project requirements can be found here: [Dinner